AllanOricil/esp32-mfa-authenticator/README.md

 Therefore, my plan is to place this MFA device under my monitor, and just look at it when I need to get a new TOTP, instead of doing the aforementioned process.
 It is going to generate TOTPs for the services I use the most, and have shorter non configurable session times.

-Other reasons:
+Other motives:

 - when using my personal phone to get mfa totp codes, I get distracted by notifications and a lot of other things.
 - not safe to store secrets on a device that you use when going out.
 If the device is lost, and there is no security layer to protect unintended access to the virtual MFA App, there is a high chance someone can impersonate your identity.
 - secrets are decoupled from the device, and this allows me to easily switch to another one when necessary.
 I just need to insert the SD card containing my services onto another device flashed with the same code.
-- not all services that I use support fido keys.
+- not all services that I use support fido keys or passkeys.
 - I wanted to learn how MFA works.
 - I wanted to learn how ESP32 works.